Atyantik/reactpwa.com/docs/web-app-manifest.md

 ---
 id: web-app-manifest
-title: Web App Manifest
+title: Web App manifest
-sidebar_label: Web App Manifest
+sidebar_label: Web App manifest
 ---

 It is very simple to configure the `manifest.json` and thus making it your own progressive web application.